wendyleeyuhuei/golang-101/README.md

 value = <-c
 ```

-### Categories
+### Channel Blocking

+- Unbuffered Channel
+  - Buffer size is set to zero.
+  - The sender blocks until the receiver has **received** the value.
+  - The receiver blocks until there is data to receive.
+  - Combines communication with synchronization.
 - Buffered Channel
   - Has a buffer size.
+  - The sender blocks only until the value has been **copied** to the buffer.
+If the buffer is full, the sender needs to wait until some receiver has retrieved a value.
+  - The receiver blocks until there is data to receive.
   - Acts as a [semaphore](https://www.keil.com/pack/doc/CMSIS/RTOS/html/group__CMSIS__RTOS__SemaphoreMgmt.html#details); manage and protect access to shared resources.
   - Limits the throughput; the capacity of the channel buffer limits the number of simultaneous calls to process.
-- Unbuffered Channel
-  - Buffer size is set to zero.
-  - Combines communication with synchronization.

-### Sender & Receiver

-- Receivers always block until there is data to receive.
-- For unbuffered channel, the sender blocks until the receiver has **received** the value.
-- For buffered channel, the sender blocks only until the value has been **copied** to the buffer.
-If the buffer is full, the sender needs to wait until some receiver has retrieved a value.

 **Demo Time** :alarm_clock: